Fans Spotted A Very Sus Liked Tweet From "The Bachelor" Contestant Kelley

 “How is it fair that Peter rolled his eyes and said he had to figure stuff out and Kelley is supposed to be understanding of that, but when Kelley said she was trying to figure out her way he wasn’t even remotely accepting of that,” said another commenter.

-Kelley no longer has the above tweets in her favorites, but does have this one:
+Kelley no longer has the above tweets in her favourites, but does have this one:

 "GET.
 IT.
 KELLEY.
 Peter is a DOPE."